-Algorithm 2: IG-based classification.
+Algorithm 2: Information gain (IG)-based classification.

-Results and Analysis
+3. Results

-Figure 2 shows the performance previous feature selection (FFSA) [16] and proposed feature selection (IGDFFS).
+Figure 2 shows the performance of an existing feature selection method, that is, the forward feature selection algorithm (FFSA) [16], and that of the proposed feature selection method, IGDFFS.
 The results show that IGDFFS selects better features.

 Figure 2: Feature selection performance comparison.

-Proposed method selects feature that has high relevance to the output class and also has the highest occurrence.
-As a result, generated feature matrix has less zero value.
-On the contrary, the previous method may succeed in selecting high relevant features but probably takes rare features.
-The rare feature does not appear in another movie review document in training set and may not appear in the testing set.
-As a result, the generated feature matrix consists of a lot of zero value.
-A lot of documents which have not any features are hard to be classified.
+The proposed method selects features that have both high relevance to the output class and high occurrence rates.
+As a result, the generated feature matrix has less zero value.
+In contrast, the previous method may succeed in selecting highly relevant features, but the selected features are likely to be rare.
+A rare feature does not appear in another document in the training set and may not appear in the testing set.
+As a result, the generated feature matrix includes many zero values.
+Many documents without features are difficult to classify.

-One of the feature selection objectives is to avoid overfitting.
-Actually, in this case, common machine learning techniques may result in overfitting.
-The reason is the feature matrix in testing set consists of a lot of zero values more than the feature matrix in training set.
-Since the features affect machine learning model, then it is hard for machine learning to fit the model to the feature matrix in the testing set.
+One feature selection objective is to avoid overfitting, which often results from common machine learning techniques.
+This is because the feature matrix in the testing set has many more zero values than the feature matrix in the training set does.
+Because these features affect machine learning models, it is difficult for machine learning to fit the model to the feature matrix in the testing set.

-Figure 3 summarizes the performance of SVM, ANN, and IG classifier.
-Unfortunately, SVM and ANN suffer from overfitting problems.
-Their testing accuracy fails in achieving 70% accuracy.
-Different to ANN and SVM, IGC is quite stable in any condition.
-IGC succeed in avoiding overfitting problems.
-It can be concluded that IGC as proposed classifier performs better than the current classifier.
+Figure 3 summarizes the performance of the SVM, ANN, and IG classifiers.
+Unfortunately, SVM and ANN suffer from overfitting and thus fail to achieve 70% accuracy.
+Unlike ANN and SVM, the information gain classifier (IGC) is quite stable in all conditions.
+IGC succeeds in avoiding overfitting; it can be concluded that using the proposed IGC offers performance better than that of the current classifier.

 Figure 3: Sentiment classifier performance comparison.

-Information gain value tells how mixed a feature to the class is.
-IG value reaches the highest value (0.5 in this case) when the feature belongs to one class only.
-It means when the feature appears we make sure that the label must be positive or negative.
-In this case, the IG value of selected feature achieves the maximum value on average (0.5) so, it can be used for automatic classification.
-The specialty of proposed classification scheme is the independence from mathematical model.
-Since proposed classification method succeeds in avoiding overfitting, we can say that our method is better than the previous work.
+Information gain indicates the extent to which a feature is well-organized in a class.
+IG reaches the highest value (0.5 in this case) when the feature belongs to one class only.
+This means that when the feature appears, the label must be positive or negative.
+In this case, the IG of selected features achieves the maximum value (0.5) on average; thus, it can be used for automatic classification.
+The uniqueness of the proposed classification scheme lies in its independence from mathematical models.
+Since the proposed classification method succeeds in avoiding overfitting, we conclude that our method is more effective than those of previous works.

-Conclusion and Future Work
+4. Discussion

-In order to provide better sentiment analysis system, an improvement of information gain based feature selection and classification was proposed.
-The proposed feature selection selects feature that has high information gain and high occurrence.
-As a result, it succeeded in providing feature that most probably appears in testing also.
-Proposed classifier used the positive and negative features obtained from the IG calculation before.
-Then, it takes less time than the previous classifier (SVM, ANN, etc.).
+To provide a better sentiment analysis system, a method of information gain-based feature selection and classification was proposed.
+The proposed method selects features with high information gain and high occurrence.
+As a result, it succeeded in providing features that were most likely to appear in testing as well.
+The proposed classifier used the positive and negative features obtained from the IG calculation before, performing its task more quickly than previous classifiers can (SVM, ANN, etc.).

-The combination of information gain and document frequency in this study proposed feature selection; IGDFFS selects subfeatures that satisfy these criteria: (1) high relevance to the output class and (2) high occurrence in dataset.
-As a result, it constructs subfeatures that reach better performance in the classification.
+A combination of information gain and document frequency was proposed for feature selection in this study.
+IGDFFS selects subfeatures that satisfy the following criteria: (1) high relevance to the output class and (2) high occurrence in the dataset.
+Thus, it constructs subfeatures that yield better classification performance.

-Compared to the current classifier, Information Gain Classifier (IGC) overcomes the recent high accuracy which belongs to EWGA (only 88.05%).
-It succeeded in avoiding overfitting problems in any condition.
-The performance of IGC is quite stable in both training and testing.
+Compared to current classifiers, the IGC has surpassed the high accuracy of EWGA (only 88.05%).
+The IGC succeeded in avoiding overfitting problems in diverse conditions, yielding stable performance in both training and testing.